MarioLFB/hay/README.md

 17. As the site admin, I want to access the admin area so that I can manage user bookings efficiently.
 18. As the site admin, I want to access the admin area so that I can manage user contact messages/inquiries effectively.

 #### Returning User
 19. As a returning user, I want to login easily so that I can quickly access my account and reservations.
-20. As a returning user, I want to see my past reservations so that I can review my booking history.
+20. As a returning user, I want to see my booking so that I can review, edit, or delete.
 21. As a returning user, I want to update my details so that my profile information is current.
-22. As a returning user, I want to book new reservations easily so that I can plan my next visit.
-23. As a returning user, I want to access the menu quickly so that I can decide what to order.
+22. As a returning user, I want to access the menu quickly so that I can decide what to order.
-24. As a returning user, I want to contact the admin if needed so that I can get assistance or provide feedback.
+23. As a returning user, I want to contact the admin if needed so that I can contact the restaurant/admin.
-25. As a returning user, I want to see any new updates or changes to the restaurant so that I am informed about new offerings or events.

 ### Milestones, Epics, and User Stories (Acceptance Criteria and tasks)
 - The project followed the agile framework, using Milestones to mark significant checkpoints, Epics to organize large blocks of work, and User Stories to detail specific functionalities (Acceptance Criteria and tasks).